UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 <img src="img/immutable_types.png" width="600">

+Note that throughout, `s1` and `s2` are still distinct variables.
+It is simply a question of what data they refer to.

 ## Using `ref` with reference types
-The `ref` keyword can be used for both reference types and value types.
+The `ref` keyword can be used for both reference types and value types, which may surprise you.

 > `ref` and reference types are not the same thing!
 >